Docker Compose to local setup and testing

 Step 2.
 Start the Docker Compose services.

 Step 3.
-Create the source configuration file (config.json
+Create the source configuration file (source.json

 ) in any directory of your choosing.
 Just make sure to reference its file path it in the sync command.

 Step 4.
-Create the writer configuration file (writer.json
+Create the destination configuration file (destination.json

 ).

 Step 5.
-Run the discover process for stream schema discovery. ( This command creates a catalog.json
+Run the discover process for stream schema discovery. ( This command creates a streams.json

 file with complete schema of your database like all streams / tables / collections, column names. column data types, etc. You can also set partition_regex